Superrigidity of maximal measurable cocycles of complex hyperbolic lattices: Toledo invariant associated to a cocycle

 \section{Toledo invariant associated to a cocycle}

 In this section we define the Toledo invariant associated to a measurable cocycle, generalizing the standard definition given for representations.
-The approach is the same adopted by the second author and Moraschini in \cite{savini3:articolo,moraschini:savini,moraschini:savini:2,savini2020} for the definition of multiplicative constants.
+Firstly, we do not use boundary maps, as done by the second author in \cite{savini2020} and then we follow the approach adopted by the second author and Moraschini in \cite{savini3:articolo,moraschini:savini,moraschini:savini:2,savini2020} for the definition of multiplicative constants.
 Indeed the Toledo invariant will be a particular case of multiplicative constant in the sense of \cite{moraschini:savini:2}.